 When a local indigenous builder asked us to sell his new condos, we became real estate agents.
 We conducted tours, consulted, traveled.
 We were very, very busy and we got very, very tired of all the running around.

 We had kind of forgotten about monetizing our website business according to Day 8 of Solo Build It's Action Guide.
-In fact, passive monetization on our Solo Build It site took a back seat for several years while we worked hard to help those moving to Ecuador.
+In fact, passive monetization on our SBI site took a back seat for several years while we worked hard physically to help those moving to Ecuador.

 Every now and then we'd think about monetizing, but we continued to let the passive income part of our site languish.